ColinVu/vuzixdisplayplatform/README.md

 # Vuzix Dev UI

-A React-based canvas editor using react-konva for creating and managing visual elements with time-based attributes.
+A React-based canvas editor using react-konva that allows you to create animated visualizations for the Vuzix Z100.
+Visualizations are exported in JSON and must be run through a separate IOS app to be displayed - will publish soon

 ## Features